 Ostensibly aimed at sports fans, Fubo’s $45-per-month package doesn’t include ESPN, which is the largest sports network of them all.
 A lot of the coverage sports fans expect, such as Monday Night Football and a wide swath of college football games, will therefore be absent.
-No other streaming bundle that offers sports programming dares to live without the Worldwide Leader, and Fubo also doesn’t include TNT or TBS, which are major sources of basketball and postseason baseball.
+No other streaming bundle that offers sports programming dares to live without the Worldwide Leader.

 Editor’s note: This review, originally published on July 28, 2017, has been updated in its entirety, including its score.
 We’ve preserved the original content here if you’d like to revisit it.

 Still, omitting ESPN frees up FuboTV to pursue other sports programming, such as BeIN Sports and Fox Soccer Plus, at still-reasonable prices.
 Combine those channels with an increasingly-slick interface on phones, tablets, and TV devices, and FuboTV makes a strong case for sports fans who don’t have cable—or at least a subset of them.